MatrixDKK/seo-analysis-automation/SCHEDULE_UPDATE.md

 ---

-**🎉 Test schedule set!
-Your SEO analysis will run once today at 14:55 Danish time to test the scheduler.**
+**🎉 Daily schedule activated!
+Your SEO analysis will run every day at 14:55 Danish time for continuous monitoring.**